 I originally studied econometry but I left at the 3rd year of school.
 Numbers have never been good for me and also there were many problems with the government and all the students were protesting the government and I couldn’t stay in that violence.
 I'm a sensitive person already.

 However, that wasn’t the main point because I always love to stay in movement and use my energy.

-I have started to compete 7 years ago and I have done 24 competitions.
-I’m also the first Turkish Woman in IFBB history who could get PRO status.
+I have started to compete seven years ago and I have done 27 competitions including Arnold Classic Ohio Amateur second place.
+I'm also the first Turkish Woman in IFBB history who could get PRO status.

 I have many achievements.
 There is only one competition I got back home without a trophy.
-I won Olympia Amateur Europe and I became 6-time national champion, World 2nd place and before this year I became 4th place 5th place.
+I won Olympia Amateur Europe and I became World 2nd place champion and before this year I became 4th place 5th place.

 Also, I have done many competitions in Europe many of them was top 2 and after Pro Card, I have completed 9 times and most of them were second place and 4 and for once I got 5th place.

 Then I got qualifications for First World Pro Championship but because of government issues, I couldn’t go and compete there.

 After all that I decided to change my federation and I'm in prep for the first competition of the Olympia Stage journey.

 I have been training for 8 years and I have never worked with any coach or nutritionist, circumstances were always hard for me but whatever I have done I have done on my own.

 I always coached myself so that is one of the reasons why my clients are happy.